sara-nl/clustercomputing/unixcommands.md

 $ cat .ssh/id_rsa.pub           # view contents of public key
 ```

-> Login to  LISA with your sdemo account and password
+> Login to LISA with your sdemo account and your key pair.
+You don't need to type in the password now if you didn't use a password to generate your key pair.

 `ssh sdemoXXX@lisa.surfsara.nl`

-Replace `XXX` with your sdemo account number.
-You should be able to login to LISA without being asked for a password, because you’ve already uploaded your public key onto the SURFsara Portal.

 *My first commands*